- ENVIRONMENT AND CLIMATE CHANGE

 - GOVERNANCE AND DEMOCRACY

 Algeria is the largest and most populous country in the Maghreb.
-Its gross domestic product (GDP) increases on average by three per cent a year.
+Its gross domestic product (GDP) increases on average by 1.4 per cent a year.
 However, the economy remains heavily dependent on the production and export of oil and gas.
 Nearly half of the country’s 40 million inhabitants are under the age of 25.
 Algeria’s main economic policy challenge is therefore to create a sufficient number of jobs for a young population that is continuing to grow.
 The country’s natural resources are under increasing pressure from high economic and population growth as well as climate change, especially in the fertile north of the country, where 68 per cent of the population lives on just one fifth of the country’s territory.

 As a major political and economic player, Algeria has become the region’s voice on various environmental issues.
 The aim of Algerian-German cooperation is to support the implementation of Algeria’s progressive environmental legislation and contribute to integrated environmental policies.
 GIZ is therefore strengthening the intersectoral planning and coordination capacities of public authorities.